open-contracting-extensions/ocds_beneficialOwners_extension/README.md

 ### Without nationality

-The beneficial owner's nationality is not disclosed because the organization is listed on a regulated market (e.g. a stock exchange) that ensures adequate transparency of the nationality of beneficial owners.
+The beneficial owner's nationality is not disclosed because the organization is listed on a regulated market (e.g. a stock exchange) that ensures adequate transparency in line with anti-money laundering legislation.

 ```json
 {